vgBerny/social_network/README.md

 It is a page made with Python, Django, HTML and CSS, using the MVT architecture pattern.
 This website is made up of six applications that provide various functionalities.

 ## Functionalities
-- [Función 1] You can register with a username, password and email address (real or fictitious).
+- You can register with a username, password and email address (real or fictitious).
-- [You can also change your password, email address, or reset your password if you have forgotten it.]
+- You can also change your password, email address, or reset your password if you have forgotten it.
-- [Función 3]
-You can also change your password, email address, or reset your password if you have forgotten it.
-You can personalize your profile with a photo, add a biography and a link to a personal website.
-There is also real-time messaging between registered users, a news section that uses a CRUD, and a blog filtered by topic.
+- You can personalize your profile with a photo, add a biography and a link to a personal website.
+- There is also real-time messaging between registered users.
+- A news section that uses a CRUD.
+- A blog filtered by topic.

 ## Author
 **Berny Valverde G.**